top of page

 Climate change solution:

-• Sequesters more carbon than lawns
+• Sequesters significantly more carbon than lawns

-• Less fossil fuel inputs from the purchase of plants to their maintenance
+• Less fossil fuel inputs

-• Greater cooling effect
+• Greater cooling effects mitigate urban heat islands.

 Health benefits: